apertus-open-source-cinema/axiom-beta-rest-api/README.md

 ```bash
 git clone -b develop https://github.com/apertus-open-source-cinema/axiom-beta-rest-interface.git
 ```
-To add _client.go_ file to your system and copy this [client.go](https://github.com/apertus-open-source-cinema/axiom-beta-rest-interface/blob/develop/GoAPI/client.go) into _WORKDIR/beta-software/axiom_beta_control_daemon/GoAPI_ directory
+To add `client.go` file to your system and copy this [client.go](https://github.com/apertus-open-source-cinema/axiom-beta-rest-interface/blob/develop/GoAPI/client.go) into _WORKDIR/beta-software/axiom_beta_control_daemon/GoAPI_ directory

 ### Setting Development Environment

 #### Qt Creator:
-1. First of all, create a folder named _build_ into _WORKDIR/beta-software/axiom_beta_control_daemon_ directory.
+1. First of all, create a folder named `build` into `WORKDIR/beta-software/axiom_beta_control_daemon_ directory`.
 ```bash
 mkdir WORKDIR/beta-software/axiom_beta_control_daemon/build
 ```
-2. Now run QtCreator IDE and open a new Project/File, locate _CMakeLists.txt_ present in _WORKDIR/beta-software/axiom_beta_control_daemon_ directory.
+2. Now run QtCreator IDE and open a new Project/File, locate `CMakeLists.txt` present in `WORKDIR/beta-software/axiom_beta_control_daemon` directory.

-3. Then on _Configure Project_ Window, under _Desktop Qt 5.9.X GCC 64bit_ kit click on _Details_ button, now select only _Debug_ and _Release_ kits. **Make sure to edit corresponding build path(s) for these kits** (Add _WORKDIR/beta-software/axiom_beta_control_daemon/build_ in this case.)
+3. Then on _Configure Project_ Window, under _Desktop Qt 5.9.X GCC 64bit_ kit click on _Details_ button, now select only _Debug_ and _Release_ kits. **Make sure to edit corresponding build path(s) for these kits** (Add `WORKDIR/beta-software/axiom_beta_control_daemon/build` in this case.)

 4. Now go to _Build_ menu and _Run cmake_ within the IDE, keep observing _General Messages_ tab present on the bottom side of the IDE for any errors or warnings.

 5. Then again go to _Build_ menu and click on _Build Project "axiom_daemon"_, for this keep observing _Issues_ tab for any errors, troubleshoot if required.

-Now _daemon-server_ is ready to use, next we will configure _Visual Studio Code_ for running _client.go_ app.
+Now _daemon-server_ is ready to use, next we will configure _Visual Studio Code_ for running `client.go` app.

 #### Visual Studio Code:
 Before proceeding make sure,
-* To set your working directory into $GOPATH of the IDE, in order to do this press _Ctrl+,_ to bring up _user settings_, this will open settings.json file.
+* To set your working directory into $GOPATH of the IDE, in order to do this press _Ctrl+,_ to bring up _user settings_, this will open `settings.json` file.
 On the right space add the following code:

 ```json
 {